Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Discussion

-This section presents an analysis of the nearby stellar environment of Var~2.
-As shown in Figure~\ref{fig:var2_env}, Var~2 is located at a projected distance of about 100 pc from a large star-forming region.
+As shown in Figure~\ref{fig:var2_env}, Var\,2 is located at a projected distance of about 100 pc from a large star-forming region.
 There are also several fainter blue stars in the local neighborhood of this LBV.
-To study the stellar populations in the two regions marked in Figure~\ref{fig:var2_env}, we used the photometric catalog of the galaxy M33 based on the HST observations \citep{Williams2021} and constructed color-magnitude diagrams (Figure~\ref{fig:cmd}).
+To study the stellar populations in the two regions marked in Figure~\ref{fig:var2_env}, we used the photometric catalog of the galaxy M33 based on the multi-band PHATTER survey \citep{Williams2021} and constructed color-magnitude diagrams (Figure~\ref{fig:cmd}).
 We determined the ages of the selected stellar groups using isochrones computed with the {\tt PARSEC} evolutionary code\footnote{https://stev.oapd.inaf.it/cgi-bin/cmd} \citep{Bressan2012}.
 The isochrone calculations adopted a reddening value $A_V=0.54$ ($R_V=3.39$; \citealt{Wang2022}) as derived in Section~\ref{modeling_section}.

-The position of the youngest stellar population is best fitted by isochrones with ages of $t_{\rm age}\approx5-10\,$Myr, consistent with age estimate of Var~2 from Section~\ref{hydro_section}.
-If Var~2 originally formed in a distant large star-forming region, its minimum projected velocity relative to the nearest blue star group would be $v_{\rm proj}\approx20\,$km\,s$^{-1}$.
-This estimate agrees well with both typical observed field OB-star velocities ($v_{\rm proj}\approx10\,$km\,s$^{-1}$; \citep{Gies1987,Guo2024}) and cluster ejection velocities of massive O-stars ($v_{\rm ej}\approx10-20\,$km\,s$^{-1}$) from N-body simulations \citep{Oh2015,Oh2016}.
+The position of the youngest stellar population is best fitted by the isochrone with age of $t_{\rm age}\approx5\,$Myr, consistent with age estimate of Var\,2 $t_{\rm age}\approx4.4\,$Myr, implicitly confirming single massive star evolution scenario.
+If Var\,2 originally formed in a distant large star-forming region, its minimum projected velocity relative to the nearest blue star group would be $v_{\rm proj}\approx20\,$km\,s$^{-1}$.
+This estimate agrees well with both typical observed field OB-star velocities ($v_{\rm proj}\approx10\,$km\,s$^{-1}$; \citealt{Gies1987,Guo2024}) and cluster ejection velocities of massive O-stars ($v_{\rm ej}\approx10-20\,$km\,s$^{-1}$) from N-body simulations \citep{Oh2015,Oh2016}.

-Consequently, Var~2 could potentially have been formed in either of the two selected stellar groups.
-However, as shown in Section~\ref{obs_section}, there are two relatively bright blue stars in the immediate vicinity of Var~2.
-This spatial configuration suggests Var~2 likely belongs to this sparse group, as the probability of finding three massive stars randomly projected within the circle of radius $\approx0.6\arcsec$ area is low.
+Consequently, Var\,2 could potentially have been formed in either of the two selected stellar groups.
+However, as shown in Section~\ref{obs_section}, there are two relatively bright blue stars in the immediate vicinity of Var\,2.
+This spatial configuration suggests Var\,2 likely belongs to this sparse group, as the probability of finding three massive stars randomly projected within the circle of radius $\approx0.6\arcsec{}$ area is low.
 To test this hypothesis, we calculated the probability of this spatial distribution under the assumption of Poisson statistics, where the probability of finding $n$ stars within radius $r$ is given by:

 where $u=\pi r^2 \delta$ is the mean number of stars with a projected surface density $\delta$ within a circle of radius $r$.
 The density $\delta$ can be expressed in terms of the mean separation $\langle d \rangle$ between nearest-neighbor stars in the sample \citep{Ivanov1996}: